My Complete Home Lab Setup

 NAS Devices

 I’m kind of obsessed with NAS devices and should probably consolidate these, but I just can’t bring myself to it.
-In total, I have 240TB of total storage with another 24TB off-site for my home lab.
-My off-site NAS will (hopefully) expand in size as the year goes on, but this storage is all split between three main NAS devices:
+In total, I have over 210TB of total storage with another 90+TB off-site for my home lab.
+My off-site NAS expanded in late 2025, but this storage is all split between three main NAS devices:

 The devices are used for a few main, but important needs.

-- UNAS Pro: Main surveillance storage, and all backups
+• UNAS Pro 8: Main surveillance storage, and all backups

 The DIY NAS is an absolute powerhouse, with an 8-core, 16-thread processor, 128GB of ECC RAM, 2 x 25Gb NICs, and twelve 3.5″ drive bays and six 2.5″ drive bays, all hot swappable.
+Right now, this device has about ~130TB in it.
 This was a ton of fun to build, and you can find the whole build guide in the video below.

 Surveillance